thesassway/thesassway.com/source/news/sass-for-designers.html.markdown

 ---
-Date: 30 August 2011 10:00
+date: 30 August 2011 10:00
-Categories: news, adam-stacoviak
+categories: news, adam-stacoviak
-Author: Adam Stacoviak
+author: Adam Stacoviak
-Summary: I love how Nathan opens with, "I aim for this to be the article I wish I had read when I was first contemplating Sass but (at the time) did not consider it worthwhile.
+summary: I love how Nathan opens with, "I aim for this to be the article I wish I had read when I was first contemplating Sass but (at the time) did not consider it worthwhile.
 I could not have been more wrong."
 ---

 # "Sass for Designers", by Nathan Smith